This 3rd edition of is the synthesis of the evolving evidence that the management of kidney disease matters.

 The Kidney Check Australia Task Force (KCAT) - now in its 13th year - has produced this handbook in the hope that practitioners will find the recommendations helpful in individuals at risk or with kidney disease and above all be inspired to identify kidney disease in their patients.

-Book available as PDF download - or hard-copy using a specific Order Form for this purpose.
-Email the form with your contact details to KCAT@kidney.org.au - overseas order are not available.
+The handook is available as a PDF download - order hard copy using the specific Order Form> for this purpose.
+Email your form with your contact details to KCAT@kidney.org.au - overseas orders not taken.

-Kidney Health Australia's Kidney Check Australia Taskforce is a highly regarded group which manages our education program for health professionals.
-It aims to improve their knowledge and understanding of the 'who and how' to screen for kidney disease.
-KCAT works in conjunction with kidney specialists, GPs, practice nurses, pharmacists and allied health professionals, to provide a series of workshop modules - FREE to all Medicare Locals.
+Our Kidney Check Australia Taskforce is a highly regarded group which manages our education program for health professionals.
+It aims to improve the knowledge and understanding of 'who and how' to screen for kidney disease.